Definition of work and work time

 What is not considered ‘work’ under the HVNL?

-Example scenarios that involve fatigue-regulated heavy vehicles when the activity is not considered ‘work’ under the HVNL:
+Example scenarios that involve fatigue-regulated heavy vehicles when the activity is not considered ‘work’ under the HVNL include: